Here’s Exactly How a Professional Organizer Would Transform Your Closet

 Do you have closet envy?
 Turn on any home makeover show or glance at an advertisement for a fancy closet company, and you likely will.
 Everything is just so neat and perfect and, well, organized.

 Of course, enlisting a custom closet company to remodel your space can cost big bucks (or at least bigger bucks than you may have right now).
 But creating the closet of your dreams doesn’t have to be out of reach — not if you know a few pro tips and pick up a few essential organizing items.
+You might be overwhelmed by all the clutter.
+But professional organizers aren’t.
+Find out how much organizers charge.

 As a professional organizer and the author of Keep This, Toss That, I can give you the inside track to closet-organizing bliss.
 The good news?
 It won’t cost you a bundle.
 The even better news?
 This expert-assisted DIY is a lot easier than you think.